orlandodiaz/googlemail/README.md

     gmail.send_msg(mail_template)

 ## Testing
-To run the tests you need to configure the sender username, password, and recipient email
+To run the tests you need to configure the sender username, password, and recipient email.
+You can test locally or use a continous integration service like Jenkins which allow you to host using a fixed static IPs.
+Travis-CI does their tests on multiple server causing Google to flag the account, making the tests worthless

     $ export GOOGLEMAIL_EMAIL=<YOUR SENDER EMAIL>
     $ export GOOGLEMAIL_PASSWORD=<YOUR SENDER PASSWORD>